 On the West side of Carthage, other maps show that the Route always followed Garrison south to Oak Street and then west on to Carterville.
 Oak Street was chosen for 66 as it had existed since before the Civil War.
 The first alternate to west Oak Street, called "Old 66 Blvd", bypassed railroad viaduct construction on Oak St. in the late 30's.
 Sometime in the 1950's, Route 66 was signed to follow Central Blvd. westward through town past Garrison to Baker St, then south to Oak, then west again, although this was not an official alternate and was just a local means to handle traffic volume on Oak Street.

 The more recent construction of four-lane highways 71 (north-south) and 171 (east-west), after the Route was de-commissioned, created two more changes.
 First was the closing of Oak Street to build a Hwy.
 71 overpass.
 This diverted westbound traffic onto Baker from Oak, then to Central, then east to a connection back to Oak St. using the temporary "Old 66 Blvd" extension which still remains.

-In summary, the First Alternate of U.S. Highway 66 in East Carthage was really never “lost”, it was simply “forgotten" due to a lack of signage.
-The Route 66 Chamber of Commerce is now working with local Carthage businesses along the Mother Road, and community leaders to plan ways to keep Route 66 visitors on the famous highway all the way through Carthage while the final alternate is closed for bridge replacement.
+In summary, the First Alternate of U.S. Highway 66 in East Carthage was really never “lost”, it was simply “miss-placed”……and perhaps forgotten about.
+The Route 66 Chamber of Commerce will therefore begin working with local Carthage businesses along the Mother Road, and community leaders to plan ways to keep Route 66 visitors on the famous highway all the way through Carthage while the final alternate is closed for bridge replacement.
 Using the First Alternate route will accomplish this, and when properly signed, should improve awareness of the rich Route 66 history this community shares with it’s visitors.
-Note: To see maps of this Alternate Route, see below.
+Note: To see maps of this Alternate Route, (Click Here)